MAGNESIUM - HEALTH BENEFITS, DEFICIENCY, MAGNESIUM RICH-FOODS AND GUIDE TO BEST FORMS OF MAGNESIUM

 - Magnesium oxalate

-Based on current information, we cannot see benefits of magnesium oxide and therefore do not recommend this form of magnesium to anyone.
+Based on current information, we cannot see the benefits of magnesium oxide and therefore do not recommend this form of magnesium to anyone.

 11. 2.
 2. Magnesium Sulfate (Epsom Salt): a Magnesium Salt with Sulfate Anion